Configuring an MFA policy for strong authentication

 -

-Passcode Failure Limit: Define the maximum number of times that OTP entry can fail (1 - 7).
+Passcode Failure Limit: The maximum number of times that an OTP entry can fail (1 - 7).

 -

-Lock Duration: The amount of time this authentication method is locked if the Passcode Failure Limit is exceeded (0 seconds - 30 minutes).
+Lock Duration: The amount of time PingOne locks the authentication method if the user exceeds the Passcode Failure Limit (0 seconds - 30 minutes).

 -